Frequently Asked Questions

 The following sections answer some common issues that you might encounter when you implement LINQ.

-Additional issues are addressed in Troubleshooting [from BPUEDev11].
+Additional issues are addressed in Troubleshooting [LINQ to SQL].

 Q. I cannot connect to my database.